harishyquichey/soundboard/README.md

 - To stop the song, click on the "Stop" button at the top
 - To scrub through a song, simply click and drag the purple progress bar
 - For other settings/commands, click on the "Mixer" button at the top right

+## DISCLAIMER

+No, I will not be optimizing this.
+This is purely for my own personal use.